 Most iPads have a warranty period of 1-year; however, if you avoid dropping the device and update the applications consistently, you could potentially get 4+ years of service.

-A laptop's life expectancy is much shorter than an iPad at just 1 to 2 years at maximum efficiency.
+A laptop's life expectancy depends on the brand and model, with brands like Dell being known for having a good life expectancy.
+However, it's still much shorter than an iPad at just 1 to 2 years at maximum efficiency.

 You'll often see that older laptops, which are 3+ years old, are slower when compared to their initial performance at release.